igupta1/hydrogpt/methodology.md

 ## How energy consumption of LLMs is calculated

-The AI Impact Tracker uses community estimates based on academic research and the EcoLogits methodology, modeling the model behind ChatGPT as a large Mixture of Experts (MoE).
+The extension uses community estimates based on academic research and the EcoLogits methodology, modeling the model behind ChatGPT as a large Mixture of Experts (MoE).

 ### Core methodology